mateusrodrigues/gsoc18-progress/dotnet/README.md

 ## Priority list

 - [x] #1 - ~Finish instructions from [Wiki](https://github.com/dotnet/corefx/wiki/Building-.NET-Core--2.x-on-FreeBSD) to get a working SDK on FreeBSD~
+  - [These](https://github.com/dotnet/corefx/wiki/Building-.NET-Core--2.x-on-FreeBSD#building-freebsd-sdk) were the steps used to build the SDK if you'd like to reproduce this work.
   - SDK zipped file available [here]().
 Bootstrap based on `dotnet-2.2.100-preview1-008958`.
 - [ ] #2 - Try to run tests and report outcome (see [#24255](https://github.com/dotnet/corefx/issues/24255) and [#15674](https://github.com/dotnet/coreclr/issues/15674))
 - [ ] #3 - Write more scripts to automate creation of FreeBSD SDK from step 1